HabitatMap/HabitatMap/pages/airbeam/index.md

 ---
 layout: page
-title: AirBeam is a low-cost, palm-sized air quality instrument.
+title: AirBeam is a low-cost, palm-sized air quality instrument
 description: AirBeam is a low-cost, palm-sized air quality instrument that measures hyper local concentrations of harmful microscopic particles in the air.
 permalink: /airbeam
 section: airbeam